canonical/matter-docs/how-to/home-assistant-ubuntu-core.md

 Now, you should now be able to SSH to the machine via it's local domain: `ssh <user>@pi4.local`

 ## Install Home Assistant
-Home Assistant isn't officially available as a snap.
-We could deploy their Docker containers but we then need to figure out a way to keep them up to date.
-Instead, we'll use the [Home Assistant snap](https://snapcraft.io/home-assistant-snap), which is an excellent piece of work, built and maintained by the community.
+We will use the [Home Assistant snap](https://snapcraft.io/home-assistant-snap) to deploy it.

 Install the latest stable version:
 ```console